tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: assign 'bulk' attribute to Creatures
 		- TBD: perhaps MixIns like OpenableMixIn should have their own examine() states?
 			- IDEA: similar to has_contain()
+		- TBD: create 'bulk' verb to return bulk of obj (only usable in debug mode) ??
 		- IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 			- IDEA: could have a prep attribute for each prep verb
 			- IDEA: in interp(), have a list of all possible preps and use list to break sentence